hzeller/cnc-slot/README.md

 ![](./img/card-edge-25-render.png)

 ### Design considerations
-(some grab-bag of loosely formulated goals)
+(some grab-bag of loosely formulated goals used in the design process)

   * Interoperability: Provides a standardized output to allow easy exchange of controller boards and allow independent competition in the controller